Key Takeaways

 Follow-up prompt: Which three of the 15 long-tail keywords do you think have the most commercial intent, and why?

-Another prompt to try with less instructions:
+Another prompt to try with fewer instructions:

 Give me 15 long tail keywords related to [fitness] with their search intent.
 Give me the results in a table.